-On 5 June 2002, the Dutch Parliament created a Enquiry Commission to investigate the fall of Srebrenica.
-The commission's report was published on January 27, 2003.
+On 5 June 2002, the Dutch parliament created a commission of inquiry to investigate the fall of Srebrenica.
+The commission's report was published on 27 January 2003.
 The next day, MSF Holland issued a press release noting that the commission had failed to answer the key questions regarding responsibility for the mass killings.
-The organisation again called on the US and Great Britain to conduct an investigation on their own responsibility for the events in Srebrenica.
+The organisation again called on the US and Great Britain to conduct an investigation as to their own responsibility for the events in Srebrenica.

-'Introduction by the Chairman/Summary [of the] Most Important Conclusions,' Email from Wouter Kok, MSF Holland to MSF Communication Directors, 28 January 2003 (in English).
+'Introduction by the Chairman/Summary [of the] Most Important Conclusions', Email from Wouter Kok, MSF Holland to MSF Communication Directors, 28 January 2003 (in English).